jcd484/website/content/authors/admin/_index.md

 ---

-Hello!
+Welcome!
 I am a researcher in particle theory at the Center for Cosmology and Particle Physics at New York University.
-This website hosts some links to research projects and information on my teaching experience.
+This website hosts some links to research projects, publications and information on my teaching experience.